x00bence/lol-aram-boost/README.md

 After installing Python, you can install requests from the command prompt with either of these commands: `pip install requests` or `python -m pip install requests`.

+You may build your own executable file using PyInstaller or similar tools.

 # ⏪ History

 - September 13, 2020: lol-aram-boost is released.